ai4he/Hardware_Application/Hardware_Development/README.md

        >>Before run these files install Python in device(RK 3588).Because most of the files are written in Python

   * Download videoaudio.py file from this folder.
+     >> this file include code how to capture video and audio input from your computer.

+  * Open therminal in device(RK 3588) and execute the videoaudio.py file
-  * Run videoaudio.py file using your therminal and it can show your computer desktop in the monitor.
+   >> Execute the videoaudio.py file gives your computer HDMI input to the Desktop monitor.